qgrail/obsidian-ai-assistant/README.md

 Simple plugin to enable interactions with AI models such as [OpenAI ChatGPT](https://openai.com/blog/chatgpt), [OpenAI DALL·E](https://openai.com/product/dall-e-3), [OpenAI Whisper](https://openai.com/research/whisper) directly from your [Obsidian](https://obsidian.md/) notes.

 The current available features of this plugin are:
-- 🤖 Text assistant with GPT-4 and GPT-3.5,
+- 🤖 Text assistant with GPT-4 and GPT-3.5 and GPT4-Vision,
 - 🖼 Image generation with DALL·E3 and DALL·E2,
 - 🗣 Speech to text with Whisper.